wave745/WeenyCoinHalloween/replit.md

 ## Overview

 This is a Halloween-themed memecoin landing page built for the Weeny token on the Solana blockchain.
-The application is a single-page marketing website featuring spooky aesthetics, animated elements, and comprehensive information about the Weeny memecoin project.
+The application is a single-page marketing website featuring a cute ghost character, spooky aesthetics, animated elements, and comprehensive information about the Weeny memecoin project.
 It includes sections for project details, tokenomics, purchasing instructions, roadmap, and community links.

+**Main Character**: White ghost with black paws raised saying "BOO" (BackgroundEraser_20251003_161709572_1759505737101.png)

 ## User Preferences